 2. Choose Cookies and Site Data > Clear Data.

-3. Mark Cached Web Content and click Clear.
+3. Mark Temporary cached files and pages and click Clear.

-Alternatively, choose Clear History from the menu button (three horizontal bars) and select Cache from the list.
+Alternatively, choose Clear History from the menu button (three horizontal bars) and select Temporary cached files and pages from the list.

 Tip